brutimus/parks_scraper/README.md

-# Knott's Berry Farm Scraper
+# Amusement Parks Scraper

-This is a Python Scrapy project to build a daily schedule for Knott's Berry Farm.
+This is a Python Scrapy project to retrieve schedule and show information for amusement parks.

+## Supported parks

+ - Knott's Berry Farm
+ - Disneyland

 ## Data sources